-All minor accidents or injuries of pupils should be recorded on Scholar Pack Ancillary by the class team.
-All major or more serious accidents or injuries of pupils or staff members should be recorded on Medgate by the first aider.
+All minor accidents or injuries of pupils should be recorded on Bromcom by the first aider.
+All major or more serious accidents or injuries of pupils or staff members should be recorded on Cority by the first aider.
 As much detail as possible should be supplied.